The List, Pt. 2: N-Z

 SA & Fils, 4701 St. Urbain, 842-3373—It’s our “local,” so we had to include it.
 Their beer prices are cheap, we swear by their bacon, they make a great sandwich for under $4.00, and on Sunday, Monday, and Tuesday, they have a $6.99 special on their rotisserie chickens.
 You can find more details here .

-Sala Rosa, 4848 St. Laurent Blvd., 284-0122 (Plateau/Mile End)—One of our favorite tapas joints in Montreal, and one of our preferred locations for big groups and parties .
+Sala Rosa, 4848 St. Laurent Blvd., 284-0122 (Plateau/Mile End)—For years and years this was one of our favorite tapas joints in Montreal, and one of our preferred locations for big groups and parties .
 On Thursdays they have a flamenco dancer with live accompaniment.
-Great brunches, too, although we’ve heard rumors that they scrapped them recently. $-$$ (2008)
+Conveniently located directly underneath La Sala Rossa, if you're planning on checking out a show. $-$$ (2010)

-Schwartz’s, 3895 St Laurent Blvd., 842-4813 (Plateau)—The one, the original, Schwartz’s has many pretenders to the throne, but in our estimation it’s still #1.
+Schwartz’s, 3895 St Laurent Blvd., 842-4813 (Plateau)—The one, the original, Schwartz’s has many pretenders to the throne, but in our estimation it’s still #1, even with a recent, highly publicized shuffle in ownership.
 There’s nothing like the spicy goodness of their beef brisket (it’s their use of spices that sets their meat apart) as long as you make sure not to take yours “lean” (go with “medium” or, better yet, “fatty” for the full effect, unless your doctor strictly forbids it).
 There’s still nothing like the atmosphere of Schwartz’s on a typical late night, after the tour buses have cleared out.
 The classic combo: full-fat smoked meat sandwich or smoked meat platter, half-sour, hot cherry peppers, fries, coleslaw, black cherry cola.
-Check this post out for more details. $ (2009)
+Check this post out for more details. $ (2013) AEB

 Smoke Meat Pete, 283 1st Ave., 425-6068 (Île Perrot, QC)—If you can get over the name and the fact that they also pride themselves on real Southern BBQ, blues nights, and spaghetti with smoked meat sauce, this Île Perrot hangout is certainly the best smoked meat off the island of Montreal.
 It’s no Schwartz’s or Snowdon Deli, but it’ll do in a pinch if you live west of Montreal and can’t be bothered to head into town, or if you’re driving back to Montreal from Ontario and can’t bear the thought of waiting another second to get your smoked meat fix.
 They’re reputed by some to have the best fries in the Montreal region, too, but we’ve yet to hit them on a day where they’ve been spot-on. $ (2006)